LSEG-API-Samples/Example.WebSocketAPI.Python.MRN/README.md

 *Note:* The news message is in UTF-8 JSON string format.
 Some news messages that contain special Unicode character may not be able to show in Windows OS console (cmd, git bash, powershell, etc) due to the OS limitation.
 Those messages will be print as ```UnicodeEncodeError exception.
 Cannot decode Unicode character``` message in a console instead.

-**Update (As of December 2021)**: The example now supports the Refinitiv Real-Time -- Optimized (RTO - formerly known as ERT in Cloud) connection.
+**Update (As of December 2021)**: The Main/Master branch now supports the Refinitiv Real-Time -- Optimized (RTO - formerly known as ERT in Cloud) connection.
 You do not need to switch to the [ERT-in-Cloud](https://github.com/Refinitiv-API-Samples/Example.WebSocketAPI.Python.MRN/tree/ERT-in-Cloud) branch anymore.
 * The RTO console example: Please check my colleague's [Refinitiv-API-Samples/Example.WebSocketAPI.Python.MRN.RTO](https://github.com/Refinitiv-API-Samples/Example.WebSocketAPI.Python.MRN.RTO) GitHub Repository.
 * The RTO notebook example: mrn_notebook_app_rto.ipynb notebook file.
   - Special thanks to Neeranat Junsuriyawong from the Solutions Consultant team for the contribution to this RTO notebook example.